 Lake Bellfield in Summer

 In summer Lake Bellfield offers a great way of cooling down!
 We do advise to bring a rubber boat and wear lifejackets.
 Even in summer the water is freezing cold because of the depth of the Lake!
 Also it is not advised to RUN into the lake as the lake hosts many dead trees!
 When we get the change on a hot summers day we like to launch the kayaks at the picnic area opposite the Silverband Falls turn off.
 It is a great way to have some family fun and cool down at the same time!
-Hiring kayaks and canoes in Halls Gap is hard, unless you organise a guided tour, so bring your own if you can!
+Hiring kayaks and canoes in Halls Gap is hard, so bring your own if you can!

 Some facts and figures about Lake Bellfield